๐Ÿ”ทHonors Geometry

 Why This Matters

-Triangle congruence is the foundation of geometric proof—and you'll use these postulates constantly throughout Honors Geometry.
-When you prove two triangles are congruent, you unlock the ability to conclude that all their corresponding parts are equal (that's CPCTC—Corresponding Parts of Congruent Triangles are Congruent).
-This becomes your go-to strategy for proving segments equal, angles equal, or lines parallel in complex figures.
+Triangle congruence is the foundation of geometric proof, and you'll use these postulates constantly throughout Honors Geometry.
+When you prove two triangles are congruent, you can conclude that all their corresponding parts are equal.
+That's CPCTC (Corresponding Parts of Congruent Triangles are Congruent), and it becomes your go-to strategy for proving segments equal, angles equal, or lines parallel in complex figures.

-Here's what you're really being tested on: pattern recognition, strategic thinking, and logical justification.
-The five congruence postulates aren't just rules to memorize—they're tools for deciding what minimum information guarantees two triangles are identical.
-Don't just memorize the acronyms; know which postulate applies when you're given certain information, and understand why some combinations (like SSA) don't work while others do.
+What you're really being tested on is pattern recognition, strategic thinking, and logical justification.
+The five congruence postulates aren't just rules to memorize.
+They're tools for deciding what minimum information guarantees two triangles are identical.
+Know which postulate applies when you're given certain information, and understand why some combinations (like SSA) don't work while others do.

 Side-Based Postulates

-These postulates prioritize side measurements.
-When you have information about multiple sides, these are your first options to consider.
-The key principle: sides determine the "skeleton" of a triangle, and enough side information locks in the shape completely.
+These postulates prioritize side measurements and are your first options to consider when a problem gives you information about multiple sides.
+The key principle: sides determine the "skeleton" of a triangle, and enough side information locks the shape in completely.

 Side-Side-Side (SSS)